AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/filter-resource-planner.md

    * Roles associated with the user on those projects
      Other roles or users on the projects that the user is associated with do not display.

-## Overview of the Default Filter in the Resource Planner
+## Overview of the Default Filter in the Resource Planner {#overview-of-the-default-filter-in-the-resource-planner}

 When you open the Resource Planner for the first time, Workfront applies the Default filter.
 You can edit the Default filter to filter for only the items you want displayed.
-For information on modifying a filters, see the section [Edit a filter in the Resource Planner](#editing-a-filter) in this article.
+For information on modifying a filters, see the section [Edit a filter in the Resource Planner](#edit-a-filter-in-the-resource-planner) in this article.

 Consider the following when using the Default filter: